tjizep/treestore/README.md

  1. Integrate with MariaDB
  2. Expose Virtual col for fast table offsets
- 3. Resolve some memory release issues
+ 3. DONE: Resolve some memory release issues
  4. Text index
  5. Spatial index
  6. embedded interface to javascript and lua allowing manipulation and queries without a SQL interpreter